ParallelMaths/parallel/pages/6-35-piece-pizza.md

 ::: problem id=2_1 marks=2
 ![](/resources/6-35-piece-pizza/2-sphinx.png){image align="right"}
-__2.1__ This shape, called a sphinx, is made of equilateral triangles.
+__2.1__ This shape, called a sphinx, is made of identical equilateral triangles.

-How many of these triangles are needed to make this sphinx?
+How many of these identical triangles are needed to make this sphinx?

 * [ ] 2
 * [ ] 4